Skip Navigation

 1) Title page

-• Title: The title should be concise and precise.
-The first letters of nouns, adjectives, verbs, and adverbs in titles should be capitalized.
+• ① Title: The title should be concise and precise.
+Only the first letter of the first word in the title should be capitalized.
 The title should use generic drug names, not brand names.

 If there are any conflicts of interest, authors should disclose them in the manuscript.
 Disclosures allow editors, reviewers, and readers to approach the manuscript with an understanding of the situation and background of the completed research.
 If there are no conflicts of interest, authors should include following sentence: “No potential conflict of interest relevant to this article was reported.”